eclipse/jifa/site/docs/guide/gc-log-analysis.md

 ## Introduction

-GC (Garbage Collection) log analysis is a technique used to diagnose memory-related issues and analyze GC performance in Java applications.
-When applications experience long pause, low GC performance or other GC related problems, GC Log analysis provides detailed information about GC cause, duration and memory usage change in the heap memory.
+GC (Garbage Collection) log analysis is a technical approach used to analyze issues related to garbage collection.
+When Java applications experience long pauses and response-time (RT) jitter caused by GC, GC logs can provide detailed information about the causes, duration, memory changes, and other relevant details.

-By generating GC log files, we can obtain information about the GC execution of an application over a certain period of time.
-This includes details such as the time, cause, and memory changes for each GC operation.
-GC log formats can vary and contain extensive and specialized information, making it challenging for manual reading and analysis.
-With the use of GC log analysis tools, users can quickly identify issues like memory leaks, long GC pauses, premature object promotion, and other performance-affecting problems without the need to read through lengthy and complex GC logs.

-GC log analysis also offers the ability to compare two GC logs or compare one GC log during different time periods.
-This functionality can guide us in optimizing GC performance and understanding the impact of changes on GC behavior.
+Different versions of the JDK and various GC algorithms have different log formats, and there is a series of JVM options controlling the level of detail, making it more challenging to analyze logs directly.
+Using GC log analysis can help developers quickly identify issues such as memory leaks, long pauses, premature object promotions, and other performance-affecting problems.
+This feature also provides comparative analysis views, which can guide developers in optimizing GC performance and understanding the impact of code or JVM option changes on GC performance.

-In summary, GC log analysis is a powerful tool that helps developers diagnose and address issues like memory leaks, long GC pauses, and premature object promotion in Java applications.
-By conducting in-depth analysis of GC execution, we can identify underlying problems and take appropriate optimization measures.

 ## Views

 ### Basic Information

-Show some basic information about this GC log, such as the GC algorithm, the number of GC threads, the time covered by the log, the currently selected time range, and the duration of the log.
+This view displays some basic information, such as the GC algorithm used by the application, the number of GC threads, and the time period covered by the log.

 ### Diagnosis

-Highlight significant issues identified in the GC log on a timeline.
-The most severe and prioritized problems will be indicated, along with the time range when these issues occurred (clicking on the time range allows for data analysis).
-Common troubleshooting and optimization methods will be provided.
+This view analyzes the serious issues present in the application and marks them on a timeline.
+It also provides information about the most critical problems that need to be addressed first, including the exact time they occurred and general troubleshooting and optimization methods.

 ### Time Graph

-Visualize the GC log by presenting the memory size of different areas, reclamation, promotion and duration of various GC events at different time points using line charts or scatter plots.
+This view presents data such as GC duration and memory changes in various regions through visual representation.

 ### Pause Info

-Display the number of pauses within different time ranges in a visual manner.
-Provide statistical metrics related to GC pauses, such as throughput, average pause time, and maximum pause time.
+This view displays metrics related to GC pauses, such as average pause time and maximum pause time.

 ### Heap and Metaspace

-Present average capacity, maximum usage, and post Full GC and Old GC average usage for young generation, old generation, humongous objects, entire heap, and metaspace.
+This view presents memory usage of the metaspace and each region of the heap.

 ### Phase and Cause

-Split GC events into phases or causes, showcasing the occurrence count, interval, and duration of each phase.
+This view is split based on GC phases or causes, displaying metrics such as the number of occurrences, intervals, and durations.

 ### Object Statistics

-Provide statistics on object creation and object promotion.
+This view displays data related to object creation and promotion.

 ### JVM Options

-Display the current JVM options, categorized based on their relevance to GC.
+This view displays the JVM options used by the application.

 ### Log Details

-Display detailed information about each GC occurrence, supporting queries based on GC cause, event types, and minimum pause time.
+This view displays the details of each GC and supports querying based on dimensions such as the cause.